 To supplement this, we developed three campaign pillars, each designed to create new assets which would be activated throughout the campaign period.

 First we launched our Eating Together study in April, which combined new research and expert comment on how often we eat with others.
-Our discovery that almost half of all meals in the UK are eaten alone, leading to feelings of social isolation, was revealed through an impactful news release and radio day with the author of the study, Professor Robin Dunbar, an evolutionary psychologist from Oxford University, and Peter Stewart, CEO of The Big Lunch.
+Our discovery that almost half of all meals in the UK are eaten alone, leading to feelings of social isolation, was revealed through an impactful news release and radio day with the author of the study, Professor Robin Dunbar, an evolutionary psychologist from Oxford University, and Peter how to buy diflucan online Stewart, CEO of The Big Lunch.
 It led to more than 200 pieces of national and regional print coverage, and 18 high quality radio interviews.

 Our second pillar was the digitally-led Map of Human Warming, activated in May.
 Using The Big Lunch pack registration info for the past five years, we created a visual showing the ‘hottest’ areas in the UK – the ones that had had the most Big Lunches.
 This was a lighthearted, fun story, but there was a serious thread as we used it to explain the concept of Human Warming – what happens when neighbours get to know each other, friendships blossom and community bonds strengthen.
 It made a great regional and national story, plus and the visual map was perfect for social platforms.
 The result was features in the Telegraph, Times and the i.

 The final pillar was Paws for the Big Lunch photocall.
 Capitalising on the nation’s love for man’s best friend, we commissioned new research which revealed that 52% say that having a dog improves relationships in the community and dog owners have on average three friends originating directly from having their pet.
 We arranged a special Big Lunch for dogs and owners in Bermondsey Street, London which resulted in some fabulous photographs that featured in the Daily Express online, Huffington Post, DogNews, DogsMonthly and a spread of regional titles.